Release And Detach: How To Put Aside Stubborn Love

 • You’ve been hoping things would change for a while, and you spend a lot of time reminiscing about how much fun it used to be with your partner.

-• Criticism, resentment, and sarcasm tinge on many of your conversations, and your communication rarely involves kindness, understanding, or mutual respect.
+• Criticism, resentment, and sarcasm are part of many of your conversations, and your communication rarely involves kindness, understanding, or mutual respect.

 • You’ve become isolated from friends and family to avoid explaining what’s happening or prevent conflict with your partner.